Fallenstedt/sassy-portfolio/content/blog/compute-with-flutter.md

 draft: false
 ---

 Dart is a single threaded language, but it comes with a handy [compute](https://api.flutter.dev/flutter/foundation/compute.html) function to spawn isolates.
-In a nutshell, the compute function is useful for doing extra work on a different thread so your flutter app does not experience "jank".
+In a nutshell, the compute function is useful for doing extra work on a different "thread"--it's actually an isolate--so your flutter app does not experience "jank".
 Jank occurs when the UI doesn’t render smoothly.
 For example, every so often, a frame takes 10 times longer to render, so it gets dropped, and the animation visibly jerks.

 To use compute, you need a function and data. `compute` will return a future of whatever your function returns.